Matthieu Boulard

 ORCID: 0000-0001-5135-8529

-We will continue to explore the molecular mechanisms of epigenetic gene regulation as well as the cellular readout of cytosine methylation.
-We address these challenges in vivo, using mouse as a mammalian system model focusing on embryonic development and the adult brain.
+We will continue exploring the molecular mechanisms that sustain epigenetic gene regulation, as well as the cellular readout of cytosine methylation.
+We address these fundamental biological questions in vivo using the mouse as a mammalian model organism.
+Our experimental approach combines genetics, genomics, transcriptomics, and microscopy.